yousef-awad/copilot-more-automated/README.md

     REFRESH_TOKEN=gho_xxxxx poetry run uvicorn copilot_more.server:app --port 15432
     ```

+3. Alternatively, use the `refresh-token.sh` script to automate the above.

 ## ✨ Magic Time
 Now you can connect Cline or any other AI client to `http://localhost:15432` and start coding with the power of GPT-4o and Claude-3.5-Sonnet without worrying about the cost.
 Note, the copilot-more manages the access token, you can use whatever string as API keys if Cline or the AI tools ask for one.